alexmorley/alexmorley.github.io/projects/MLStudy-Architecture/index.md

 ### Lari - Client-Server Communication

-### Fluffy
+### Stream - Cluster/Cloud-Compute
-Fluffy is a virtual machine running on azure that manages a cluster of containers each containing Lari & MountainLab.
-Each pod (in which lies at least one container) has its own unique ID and some persistent storage.
-Pods can be created, scaled and updated on the fly using kubernetes.
+Stream is a kubernetes cluster running on azure.
+The cluster itselft is distributed across several nodes (VMs) each of which contain several pods.
+Each of these pods contains (at least) one container running "Lari Client" which takes API calls from a central Lari Server and either executes the requests itself or forwards them onto Mountainlab (running in the same container).
+Because each of these pods has its own unique ID (and some persistent storage) they can be used as if they were full machines from the user's perspective.
+Pods can be refreshed at an arbitrary time period to create new storage space, and can be updated (e.g. with a new version of MountainLab) without any visible downtime.
+Pod IDs are availiable from the kubernetes controller and usage (CPU, memory etc.) statistics can be accessed using the Lari API.

 Tech: kubernetes, docker, azure

 ## References

+## Acknowledgements
+Mountainlab and Mountainlab Study were primarily concieved and designed by Jeremy Magland, a Senior Data Scientist an the Flatiron Institute (supported by the Simons Foundation).
+Alex Morley is helping to design and implement the cloud-computing/processing infrustructure (supported by the Microsoft/RSE Cloud Computing Fellowship).